NREL/HPC/workshops/software_envs/README.md

 ml singularity-container
 ```
 We will pull a TensorFlow container with GPU support as our demo.
 Singularity is able to pull either Singularity or Docker images from repositories.
 We will pull the TensorFlow container from Dockerhub.

+First we will search [Dockerhub](https://hub.docker.com/) for an appropriate container.

 **Note: this will pull a large file**